 ß-glucans regulate immune functions by activating and/or increasing the number of various immune cells such as natural killer (NK) cells, monocyctes, macrophages, neutrophils, dendritic cells, T and B lymphocytes.

 In cancer patients, the immune system is suppressed by tumour and/or chemotherapy.
-PSP and PSK can restore immune response by activating immune cells to destroy cancer cells.
+PSP and PSK can restore the immune response by activating immune cells to destroy cancer cells.

 Direct Anti-Tumour Activity

 PSP and PSP have direct cytotoxic effects on certain types of tumour cells via inhibition of proliferation, induction of apoptosis and sensitisation to various chemotherapy agents.

 Advantages Of Turkey Tail Mushroom As An Immunotherapy Agent

 - high tolerability, with no or minimal side effects

 - improve survival and quality of life